isomorphic-software/smartclient-docs/classes/MenuButton.md

 |------|------|----------|---------|-------------|
 | show | [boolean](../reference.md#type-boolean) | false | — | Should the image be shown |

-### Groups

-- menu

 ---
 ## Method: MenuButton.showMenu

 ### Description
-Programmatically forces this MenuButton to show it's menu.
+Programmaticly forces this MenuButton to show it's menu.

 ---